 inevitable.
 Bottum-up initiatives like the Young Lady Business Academy are the base of these developements.

 Robert C Bordone

-Robert is Professor of Law at Harvard Law School.
+Robert is Senior Fellow at Harvard Law School.
 He is the Founder of the Harvard Negotiation & Meditation Clinical Program.

 Robert's research interests include various aspects of dispute handling systems for organizations, societies and institutions.
 Robert is the co-author of two books: Designing Systems and Processes for Managing Disputes (Aspen, 2013) and the Handbook of Dispute Resolution (Jossey-Bass, 2005).

 As a negotiations and conflict resolution consultant, Robert worked with some of the worlds largest corporations and (non)-governmental organizations.
 He specializes in assisting individuals and groups seeking tot manage conflict in highly sensitive, emotional or difficult situations.

 Juan David is the former Minister of Finance in the Government of Aruba, and served as Minister Plenipotentiary for Aruba in the Hague.

 Juan David negotiated major pension reform with several public sector unions in Aruba which closed the US$1.4 billion pension funds’ underfunded pension liabilities.

 He was trained in the Harvard Program on Negotiations by Professor Daniel Shapiro and is an alumni of Columbia University in New York.